swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 /// methods.
 When all bytes have been fed to the hasher, the hash value
 /// can be retrieved by calling `finalize()`:
 ///
-/// ```
-/// var hasher = Hasher() // Use the default per-execution seed.
+///     var hasher = Hasher()
 ///     hasher.append(23)
-/// hasher.append("Hello") // You can append bits from any Hashable value.
+///     hasher.append("Hello")
 ///     let hashValue = hasher.finalize()
-/// ```
 ///
 /// The underlying hash algorithm is designed to exhibit avalanche
 /// effects: slight changes to the seed or the input byte sequence
 /// will produce drastic changes in the generated hash value.
 ///
+/// - Note: `Hasher` is usually randomly seeded, which means it will return
+///   different values on every new execution of your program.
+The hash
-/// - Note: The hash algorithm implemented by `Hasher` may change between
+///   algorithm implemented by `Hasher` may itself change between
 ///   any two versions of the standard library.
 Do not save or otherwise
 ///   reuse hash values across executions of your program. public struct Hasher {
-  /// Initialize a new hasher from the default seed value.
+  /// Initialize a new hasher using the default seed value.
   /// The default seed is set during process startup, usually from a
-  /// high-quality random source. public init()
+  /// high-quality random source.
+  ///
+  /// This is equivalent to calling `init(seed:)` with a value of `(0, 0)`.
+  public init()

-  /// Initialize a new hasher from the specified seed value. public init(seed: (UInt64, UInt64))
+  /// Initialize a new hasher using a seed value that is derived from a
+  /// combination of the default seed and the specified custom seed.
+  ///
+  /// The default seed is set during process startup, usually from a
+  /// high-quality random source. public init(seed: (UInt64, UInt64))

   /// Append `value` to this hasher.